MetaGigachad/kktoken-client/README.md

 This project uses **conan** as a package manager.

-To isntall it you should have python 3 installed ([more info](https://docs.conan.io/en/latest/installation.html).
+To install it you should have python 3 and pip installed ([more info](https://docs.conan.io/en/latest/installation.html)).
 Then just run

 ``` sh
 pip install conan